gunwoongPark/gunwoongPark/README.md

 ### Front-End Developer

-> I am a college student who is interested in web implementation and tries to become a competent front-end developer.
+> I am interested in web implementation and try to be a competent front-end developer.
-> I try to be a better developer who adapts to fast-changing trends and evolving technologies.
+> I try to be a better developer who adapts to rapidly changing trends and evolving technologies.
 > I am a developer with passion and perseverance.
-If you have any questions about me, please contact me at the address above!
+> If you have any questions about me, please contact me at the address above!

 📞 : +82 10-5217-5646